lbeurerkellner/green-gold-dachshund-web/docs/guide/language/reference.md

 * LMQL is available as a Python library, with the `lmql.query` function offering a simple way to use LMQL directly from within Python.
 For more information, please refer to the [Python API](#python-api) section.

 * The `lmql run` CLI tool can used to run LMQL programs directly from the command line.

+For more information and example-based discussion on how to use LMQL, please refer to the [Getting Started](../index.md) guide.

 ## Syntax